Carbidopa/levodopa (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, liver problems, heart or blood vessel problems, heart rhythm problems, lung or breathing problems (such as asthma), endocrine problems (such as diabetes, thyroid problems, or growth problems), severe mental illness, dyskinesia (trouble controlling your muscles), or a history of heart attack.
-Tell your doctor if you have wide-angle glaucoma, or a history of stomach ulcer or neuroleptic malignant syndrome (NMS).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, endocrine problems, lung or breathing problems (such as asthma), a sleep disorder, heart or blood vessel problems, heart rhythm problems, or a history of heart attack.
+Tell your doctor if you have wide-angle glaucoma, phenylketonuria (PKU), or a history of stomach ulcer or mental illness.

 Possible Side Effects While Using This Medicine